martinnicastro/martinnicastro.github.io/portfolio.md

 Composition, strings arrangements, violin.

 "The emotional tensions of an album entirely on the shoulders of a powerful voice and a violin with effects used as they should be" <b>Rumore</b>
+"A very interesting fusion of genres that we really liked"<b>La Repubblica</b>" "The Italian way to Avantpop [...] in the footsteps of ambitious overseas productions with layered and enveloping arrangements"<b>Rockit</b> (best 50 records of 2020)
+"An extraordinary duo that we are really happy to be able to air for a whole month"<b>MTV Music</b>
+"An impossible encounter between a voice and a violin, between Nina Simone and Arca"<b>Rolling Stone</b>